 By Samara Hutman

-Samara Hutman was recently appointed Executive Director of the Los Angeles Museum of the Holocaust.
+Samara Hutman is Executive Director of the Los Angeles Museum of the Holocaust in Pan Pacific Park, the oldest Survivor-founded Holocaust museum in the country.
 She was previously the Executive Director of Remember Us, an organization dedicated to inspiring the next generation to take up the legacy of Holocaust remembrance through the invitation to participate in two foundational projects.
 The Holocaust Bnai Mitzvah Project invites Bnai Mitzvah students to remember one child who was lost in the Holocaust, and to act for the good in their name.
 The Righteous Conversations Project invites teens to connect with Holocaust Survivors through dialogue and collaborative creative projects, to strengthen the future of remembrance, and to speak out against injustice and inhumanity in their own time.

 By Dr. Limor Blockman